crtheisen/lol-mastery-analysis/README.md

 ####Web

 Web contains our stand-alone static website that displays our final metrics.
-You can see the latests version of our site at [http://champion-affinity.getforge.io/](http://champion-affinity.getforge.io/).
+You can see the latest version of our site at [http://champion-affinity.getforge.io/](http://champion-affinity.getforge.io/).
 You can also deploy your own version out of the <code>web</code> directory.

 ##Backend